-WPU offers one night a week classes, courses that help you graduate quickly, and monthly start dates to begin your education anytime you would like.
-These programs were formed in 1989 for professionals seeking to fit education around their busy lifestyles.
+WPU offers one-night-a-week classes, courses that help you graduate quickly, and monthly start dates to begin your education whenever you would like.
+In 1989, these programs were made for busy professionals who wanted to go back to school but didn’t have time.
 While learning at this university, students can continue working their full-time schedules.
 The adult degree programs offered are Accounting, Business Administration, Criminal Justice and Criminology, General Studies, Health Care Administration, Organizational Dynamics, Paraprofessional Educators, Psychology and Human Development, and RN to BSN.
 The graduate degrees offered are Business Administration (MBA), Education, Human Services, Management, and Education.

 Further Reading: Cheapest Online Colleges

 Northwest Christian University